OZEV eligible Solar compatible

 Some rivals have deeper tariff integration and better solar matching.
 If you want the charger to respond to live electricity prices, you will want to look elsewhere.

-The Pod Point Solo 3 draws power directly from the national grid and is designed as a plug and play device, making it easy to use without extensive setup or configuration.
-Pod Point’s main strength is simplicity: you get a reliable charger, even if it is not the most automated.
+Once installed, the Pod Point Solo 3 needs little setup or configuration to start charging.
+Pod Point’s main strength is simplicity: you get a dependable charger, even if it is not the most automated.

 Costs, Warranty And Overall Value